 Enable/disable receipt of the inbound packet's IPv6 hop-by-hop extension header.

 Enable/disable receipt of the inbound packet's IPv6 destination options extension header.

 Enable/disable receipt of the inbound packet's IPv6 routing header.

-Set the source address and/or interface out which the packet(s) will be sent.
-Takes a struct ip6_pktinfo as the parameter.
+Set the source address and/or interface out which the packet(s) is sent.
+Takes a struct in6_pktinfo as the parameter.

 Specify the IPv6 address of the first hop, which must be a neighbor of the sending host.
 Takes a struct sockaddr_in6 as the parameter.
 When this option specifies the same address as the destination IPv6 address of the datagram, this is equivalent to the existing SO_DONTROUTE option.

 Specify one or more hop-by-hop options.
 Variable length.
 Takes a complete IPv6 hop-by-hop options extension header as the parameter.

 Specify one or more destination options.
 Variable length.
 Takes a complete IPv6 destination options extension header as the parameter.